OpenNebula/docs/source/management_and_operations/monitor_alert/monitor.rst

 | NETTX         | Sent bytes to the network.                                                        |
 +---------------+-----------------------------------------------------------------------------------+

+The metrics above are directly read from and stored in the monitoring database.

-Additionally, the following derived metrics are calculated and used for forecasting:
+Additionally, the following derived metrics are calculated from the stored metrics and used for forecasting.
+These derived metrics are not stored in the database but are computed on-demand:

 +---------------+-----------------------------------------------------------------------------------+
 | Key           | Description                                                                       |